 It's important to be able to separate what is "reality" and what is caused simply by your thoughts.
 By letting your thoughts start to blame others and to justify to yourself why it's not your fault, you make yourself a victim.
 You'll also feel like you have no control because something was done to you.

-All you need to do is to be aware that it's only your thinking which is twisting the event.
-Then you'll be able to focus on the current situation without having to deal with any added emotional pain.
+All you need to do is to be aware that it's only your thinking that's twisting the event into a painful situation for you.
+Letting go of the blame means you'll then be able to focus on the current situation without having to deal with any added emotional pain.

 Is it true that he doesn’t care about me because he didn’t put gas in the car?